 After 2 or 3 years, Kiers began their move from Victoria to the current headquarters at Tempsford Hall near Sandy in Bedfordshire and at this point Kiers withdrew their involvement with Weybridge Sailing Club.

 The Lawn Tennis and Sailing clubs developed independently for many years and, although initially sharing use of the same clubhouse building, the Sailing Club has had a succession of separate clubhouse buildings culminating in the very functional building we occupy today.
-Even today, the local maps describe the building that is now entirely used by the Weybridge Lawn Tennis Club as “Weybridge Sailing and Tennis Club”.

 The Sailing Club continued to thrive up to the late 1980’s when membership declined.
 The Club continued through the 1990’s but it was clear changes needed to be made.
 This prompted our club ethos to evolve, diversifying from a solely sailing venue and adapt to prevailing boating needs.
 In so doing, we have successfully created something very different in Elmbridge and unique for a Thames side boating club.
 We have a strong desire to remain unique and Members appreciate their freedom to take part in their boating pleasures at their own pace and at a time that best suits them.

 Weybridge Sailing Club celebrated its Golden Jubilee year in 2012.